 The best covered bridges in Vermont

-Vermont has 104 covered bridges — way too many to see during a short getaway.
+There are 104 covered bridges in Vermont — way too many to see during a short getaway.
 To see some of the most scenic and historically significant bridges in the state, start with the town of Woodstock, one hour southwest from Bath-Haverhill Bridge.

 Several stunning covered bridges can be found in the area, so you can check three off your list by driving around a little.
 The famous red Taftsville and Middle Bridges are right in town, and you can walk, cycle, or drive across them.